fmihpc/analysator/Documentation/sphinx/magnetopause.rst

 **In analysator:**
 ------------------

-*magnetopause.py* in scripts for 3d runs
+:mod:`magnetopause` in scripts for 3d runs
 Constructs the magnetopause surface with vtk's vtkDelaunay3d triangulation with optional alpha to make the surface non-convex.
 Uses regions.py functions.